0xSnowEth/ai-auditor-primers/primers/Overcollateralized_CDP_Stablecoin_&_Isolated_Vault_Protocols_Primer.md

-# Base Smart Contract Auditor Primer v0.1
+# Overcollateralized CDP Stablecoin & Isolated Vault Protocols Primer v0.0

 ## Overview
 This primer contains a general range of critical security patterns, heuristics and vulnerabilities useful for smart contract auditing.
 It is designed to provide a useful base that can be extended into particular specializations.